 Another way to establish clear development pathways is with SMART goals, which stand for Specific, Measurable, Achievable, Relevant, and Time-Bound goals, that determine development opportunities based on the execution of those goals.

 92% of recruiters say that soft skills in a candidate are as much or more important than hard skills.
-Soft skills came into even greater focus during the pandemic as employees had to learn new ways to connect and collaborate with each other.
-It’s true—employees want to develop soft skills like emotional intelligence, empathy, active listening, and conflict resolution to better navigate work relationships.
+Soft skills came into even greater focus during the pandemic as employees had to learn new ways to connect and collaborate.
+It’s true—employees want to develop soft skills like emotional intelligence, empathy, active listening, and conflict resolution to navigate work relationships better.

-And yet, this area of development has been neglected in the past, with the result that recruiters now report problem-solving, critical thinking, innovation, and creativity among the top areas of missing soft skills when hiring new employees.
+Yet, this area of development has been neglected in the past, with the result that recruiters now report the skills gap in problem-solving, critical thinking, innovation, and creativity among the top areas of missing soft skills when hiring new employees.
 This is partly because soft skills are harder to measure and quantify, and companies rely on asking behavioural questions and reading body language when assessing candidates.

 However, thanks to newer AI-based assessments like Koru, Pymetrics, and Plum, companies can measure soft skills more systematically and see candidates’ soft skills in action as they complete trial projects.

-To effectively train current and future employees in soft skills, employers can take a blended approach with a mix of synchronous and asynchronous digital courses, peer coaching, and job aids.
-For example, a retail firm in Europe distributed virtual reality headsets to employees to give them a feel for what a Black Friday sales day would look like and how they could use soft skills to better serve customers.
+To create effective employee training for upskilling current and future employees in soft skills, employers can take a blended approach with a mix of synchronous and asynchronous digital courses, peer coaching, and job aids.
+For example, a retail firm in Europe distributed virtual reality headsets to employees to give them a feel for what a Black Friday sales day would look like and how they could use soft skills to serve customers better.
 Another firm incentivised soft skills training by awarding digital badges to employees who completed training programmes and gained competencies in a particular skill.

 45% of managers don’t have the confidence to help employees develop the skills they need.
 This is because managers themselves often haven't been trained in how to coach their teams and strengthen their career development.